joshuamschmidt/greatApeBalSel/README.md

 https://github.com/joshuamschmidt/ncd_scores/raw/master/pygmaeus_ncd.log10p_ucsc.track.bw

+coordinates are the central 100bp for each window. score is -log10(pvalue)
 ** Note: for some reason converting from bedGraph to bigwig lost the default settings I made for the visualisation.
 User still has to manually change each track: full, 30 px, user defined range, but I like 0 - 2 ( p < 0.01 ) or 0-10.